sumeet/Zac/README.md

 ## Zac Programming Language
 An interactive scripting language where you can read and modify code comments as if they were regular strings.
 Add and view text-based visualizations and debugging information inside your source code file.

+[Try it in your browser right away](https://sumeet.github.io/Zac/index.html).
+The experience is better locally, read on!

 ![GoL](.README_assets/GoL.gif)

 Since this is an interactive editor, the best examples are moving use cases.